How to buy Boeing shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 The Boeing Company is an aerospace & defense business with stocks listed in the US.
 Boeing shares (BA) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$216.45 – a decrease of -INF% over the previous week.
+Its last market close was US$249.92 – an increase of 1.17% over the previous week.
 Here's how to invest if you're based in Australia.